CAPE COD YACHT CHARTERS

 IDEAL TIME TO CHARTER: May – September

-Cape Cod yacht charters are the perfect way to see why TripAdvisor recommends this coastal region, with its miles of unspoiled beach beauty so close to a world class metropolis.
+Cape Cod yacht charters are the perfect way to see why TripAdvisor recommends this coastal region, with its miles of unspoiled beach beauty so close to Boston, a world class metropolis, and within easy reach of Newport and Sag Harbor.
 Explore bustling seaside harbor towns in Martha’s Vineyard and Nantucket, then sneak over to the eight small Elizabeth Islands, offering pristine beaches, warm (for New England) water and serene hideaways on Nonamesset, Uncatena, Weepecket, Pasque, and Nashawena.
 Start planning your custom yacht charter getaway with us today!
 Reserve your trip today!

 Board in Boston (Alternatives: Newport | Hamptons) – Board your yacht in historic Boston Harbor, home of the USS CONSTITUTION , also known as “Old Ironsides”, the world’s oldest commissioned warship afloat.
 The crew still fires its cannon at sunset every day!
 You may choose to spend your first evening in Provincetown at the far the tip of the Cape.
 It is also referred to fondly as “P-town”.
 Discover eclectic people-watching opportunities, art galleries and excellent restaurants.
 (Local tip: The Provincetown Film Festival occurs every year in June).
 The other option is to head straight to the Islands via the Cape Cod Canal.
 Built in the Great Depression era, it is the widest sea-level canal without locks in the world and offers you a lovely scenic cruise to Buzzards Bay.
 Spend the night in Wood’s Hole, the home of the Woods Hole Oceanographic Institute, the largest independent oceanographic research institution in the United States.